jaredly/jaredly.github.io/source/_posts/building-async-await-in-reason.md

 Lots of people have come into the discord channel asking about how to elegantly deal with async things.
 We've got `Promise.then_` and good old callbacks, but having a syntax like `async/await` can really make things nicer when you have a lot of async going on.
 So far in the web clients I've made, there hasn't been enough asynchrony to really feel that pain, but I thought it would be an interesting challange to tackle anyway.

 So here is how we can "recreate" javascript's `await` syntax by making a syntax transformation (basically a macro), known as a `ppx`.
-I won't be getting into the details of how to actually write the ppx here (maybe that will come in another post), but you can check out the source code [over here](https://github.com/jaredly/reason_async).
+I won't be getting into the details of how to actually write the ppx here (maybe that will come in another post).

+> Clone the [example project](https://github.com/jaredly/reason_async_example) to get started using this syntax right away!
+Or check out the source of the ppx [over here](https://github.com/jaredly/reason_async)

 ## Starting with JavaScript